Lezalith/RenPy-Discord-Presence/README.md

             action Function(discord.update, details = "Example Details.")
 ```

-And here is an example of a **label** with most of the functions showcased.
+And here is the example **label** used inside the preview project that showcases all of the functions.
 Everything is explained by the dialogue lines.
 ```py
 label label_example():